Andrew-Lackie/Notes/README.md

 # Notes using vimwiki

 ## Prerequisites

-In vim set the following:
+Add to .vimrc:

 ```
 set nocompatible
 filetype plugin on
 syntax on
 ```
-## Installation
+## Installation for vimwiki

+Add to .vimrc

 ### Vim-Plugin